Pages

 2. **Positioning:**

-- Standard access lists are typically placed near the destination because they lack the ability to filter based on specific protocols or destination addresses.
+- Standard access lists are typically placed near the destination because they cannot filter based on specific protocols or destination addresses.

 3. **Syntax:**